McLarenCollege/foundations_public/book-discount-with-given-country.md

+# Book Discount With Given Country
- Given a book with the structure below and the variable `country`, reduce the price of the book for that country by 40%.
+Given a book with the structure below and the variable `country`, create a function that accepts the book object and a country name as a parameter,reduces the price of the book for that country by 40% and returns the book object.
 If there is no record for that country then the book object should not be modified.
- Check your code for different values of country. ('Australia','United States','Kenya')

 ```js
 let book = {
     author: 'Daniel Kahneman',